Last updated on May 14th, 2019

 A petition for an athletic team must be accompanied by evidence that the team as a unit has achieved international recognition in the sport.
 Each member of the team is accorded P-1 classification based on the international reputation of the team.

 A petition for an athlete who will compete individually or as a member of a U.S. team must be accompanied by evidence that the athlete has achieved international recognition in the sport based on his or her reputation.

-- A tendered contract with a major United States sports league or team, or a tendered contract in an individual sport commensurate with international recognition in that sport, if such contracts are normally executed in the sport, and
+You should include several things in your application.
+For example, one necessary element is a tendered contract with a major United States sports league or team.
+You can also include a contract with an individual sport commensurate with international recognition if such contracts are normally executed in that sport.

 - Evidence of having participated to a significant extent in a prior season with a major United States sports league;

 - Evidence of having participated in international competition with a national team;